raspberrypilearning/flatgame/en/step_9.md

 This can be playful.
 You could:

-- write a few words about why you chose it
+- Write a few words about why you chose it
-- describe it
+- Describe it
-- repeat and overlap words
+- Repeat and overlap words

-Change the colours, size and position of the text.
+Change the colours, size, and position of the text.
 ![Screenshot of text in Scratch editor](images/text.png)
 --- /task ---